sigasi/sigasi_training/doc/HandOuts.md

  ```
  -- @suppress
  ```
- **Note:** You need to save before the warnings are really suppressed.
+ **Note:** You need to save the file before the warnings disappears.
-* Check that the warning marker is removed from the **Problems View**
+* Note that the warning marker is removed from the **Problems View**
 * Explicitly specify which warning you suppress by adding the warning message prefix:
  ```
  -- @suppress "Null Range"
  ```
-* Verify that the warning marker re-appears when you type another prefix
+* Note that the warning marker re-appears when you type another prefix
 * Now also explain why you suppress the warning by adding an explanation:
  ```
  -- @suppress "Null Range" Ok here, see http://...